20 most stunning big wall climbs from around the world

 2,943m (9,655ft)

 Notch Peak in Utah is the second-highest pure vertical drop in the USA (second to El Capitan).
-Its northwest face has a vertical rise of 670m and is home to a number of thoroughly challenging routes made even more difficult by regular rockfall.
+Its northwest face has a vertical rise of 670m and is home to several thoroughly challenging routes made even more difficult by regular rockfall.

 14. Mt Asgard, Baffin Island, Canada